add1993/apache-spark-recommendation-system/README.md

 # apache-spark-recommendation-system
-Using Collaborative filtering to find the accuracy of ALS model.
+Using Collaborative filtering to find the accuracy of Alternating Least Square(ALS) model.
 60% data used for training and 40% data used for testing.